ADC-20 and ADC-24 PicoLog 6 software

 PicoLog 6 data logging software for ADC-20 and ADC-24

-PicoLog 6 is a complete data acquisition software package for the Pico Technology ADC-20 and 24 precision voltage input data loggers.
-It provides a visual, easy-to-use interface for users to quickly set up simple or complex acquisitions, record, view and analyze data.
+PicoLog 6 is a complete data acquisition software package for the Pico Technology ADC-20 and 24 precision voltage-input data loggers.
+It provides a visual, easy-to-use interface allowing you to quickly set up simple or complex acquisitions and record, view and analyze data.

-Supports multiple different PicoLog data loggers on the same PC
+- Supports multiple different PicoLog data loggers and PicoScope oscilloscopes on the same PC

 Designed from the ground up to be intuitive from the outset, PicoLog 6 allows you to set up the logger and start recording with just a few clicks of the mouse, whatever your level of data logging experience.

 From here, starting a capture is simple: plug in the logger, add a channel, press Record, and you’re logging!
 PicoLog 6 also includes a number of additional features to cater for more advanced data logging needs.

 A simple vertical menu bar on the left of the screen provides permanent access to the main program menus and view modes of PicoLog 6 without pausing capture.